 You should complete detox in a dedicated detox facility.
-Medical supervision can ensure excellent care.
-Once patients have completed withdrawal, they can advance to addiction recovery programs with a psychological, emotional and spiritual focus.
+Medical supervision can ensure that you don’t experience complications from withdrawal symptoms.
+Once patients have completed withdrawal, they can advance to addiction recovery programs that focus on the psychological, emotional, and spiritual aspects of sobriety.

 Does Gender Make a Difference?